cloudknit-io/cloudknit/docs/define/field_reference.md

 ## Sections

-An environment YAML allows you to provide all the details of an environment.
 It has following main sections:

 ### Fields